Latin

 LAT 400 Special Studies (1-4 Credits)

-For majors and honors students who have had four advanced courses in Latin.
-Admission by permission of the department.
+For majors and honors students.
+Prerequisites: Four advanced courses in Latin.
+Instructor permission required.

 Fall, Spring